Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 Most vegetables need a minimum of 6-8 continuous hours of sun per day.
 The site should be somewhat protected from wind, and offer good drainage.
 You'll want to plant taller crops on the north and west sides of your site to avoid shading your shorter crops.
 Sketching your plans on graph paper may be helpful at this stage in your planning.

 Take time to plan your garden, on paper, to make the most of what space you have available.
 Keep track of the brands and varieties you use, that you might like to plant again, next year.
-Make notes on what kinds didn't work as well as you'd have liked, so you don't make the same mistake another time.

 Ask a QuestionHere are the questions asked by community members.
 Read on to see the answers provided by the ThriftyFun community or ask a new question.

 I am starting a vegetable garden and am looking for tips and what vegetables give you the best results.
 I only have a small space to grow them in.

 It more or less depends on what you like.
 Some things like radishes, can be replanted several times.
 The main things that I planted when I was young and had a garden was green beans, tomatoes and cucumbers.
 I then canned a lot of stuff, tomatoes, pickles, etc. For corn to be real productive, other than for daily use while it is season, you have to plant a lot.
 We did plant one row of corn every year, and that wasn't enough for canning or anything.
 The same with potatoes it takes a lot of plants to reap enough to save for the winter.

 The best thing I can tell you is that no matter what you grow, you have to pay attention to the soil, the sun, the water, nutrients in the soil, and temperature.